tomMoulard/fail2ban/README.md

 ```

 Where:
- - `findtime`: is the time slot used to count requests (if the count is too
+ - `findtime`: is the time slot used to count requests (if there is too many
-much, the IP goes into Ban mode).
-You can use 'smart' strings: "4h", "2m",
+requests with the same ip in this slot of time, the ip goes into ban).
+You can
-"1s", ...
+use 'smart' strings: "4h", "2m", "1s", ...
  - `bantime`: correspond to the amount of time the IP is in Ban mode
  - `maxretry`: number of request before Ban mode.
- - `enabled`: is the plugin is enabled ?
+ - `enabled`: allow to enable or disable the plugin

 #### Schema
 First request, IP is added to the Pool, and the `findtime` timer is started: